merely-useful/py-rse/index.md

     that includes only the steps needed to make the problem happen, and that (if possible) uses simplified data rather than a complete dataset.
     Again,
-    we can often we solve the problem ourselves as we trim down the steps to create one.
+    we can often solve the problem ourselves as we trim down the steps to create one.

 3. Write a one-line title for the issue and a longer (but still brief) description that includes relevant details.